 This article is for Companies using GoCo to manage their employees and contractors.
 If you're a GoCo Certified Partner, talk to your Partner Success Manager for information on how Partner billing works.

-When you add employees to GoCo, we prorate any costs for that employee and add them to your next invoice.
-We do not include contractors or any non-employee users in your company's employee count.
+When you add employees/contractors to GoCo, we prorate any costs for that employee/contractor and add them to your next invoice.

 For example, let's say you are on a monthly plan which costs $6 per month.
 You add an employee 10 days into your billing cycle, with 20 days remaining.
 We divide the monthly cost for an employee ($6) by the number of days in the billing cycle (30), and then multiply by the number of days remaining (20).
 On your next invoice, the prorated cost for the employee will be: $4